ANTsX/ANTsR/README.md

 Windows users should see [Rtools](http://cran.r-project.org/bin/windows/Rtools/) and maybe, also, [installr](https://github.com/talgalili/installr) for assistance in setting up their environment for building (must have a compiler too).
 To my knowledge, there are no recorded instances of ANTsR being installed on Windows.
 If someone does so, we would like to know.

 You may need to install R packages that ANTsR requires.
-For example:
+For example, minimally:
 ```
 mydeps <- c( "Rcpp", "tools", "methods", "magrittr" )
 install.packages( pkgs = mydeps, dependencies = TRUE )
 ```
-These dependencies are subject to change until development is stable.
 You can gain additional functionality by installing packages that are listed in the [`DESCRIPTION` file](https://github.com/stnava/ANTsR/blob/master/DESCRIPTION) under `Suggests`.
+A complete list of recommended ancillary packages [here](https://github.com/stnava/ANTsR/wiki/ANTsR-Dependencies-for-(close-to)-full-functionality).

 **Method 1: [drat](https://github.com/cran/drat)**
 See full instructions [here](https://github.com/ANTs-R/drat) but briefly: